Seychelles Broadcasting Corporation: After independence

 In November 2011, SBC expanded the airtime of CCTV-News from four hours to six, with the aim of delivering a 24-hour relay upon digitalization.

+On 9 September 2012, SBC revamped its graphics and expanded the airtime of the 6pm French and 7pm English bulletins to make them more comprehensive.
+Local programming was increased, as well as the creation of a television operating base in Praslin.

-In May 2018 the Union Vale building was demolished to make way for the construction of the new SBC House.
+In May 2018, the Union Vale building was demolished to make way for the construction of the new SBC House.
 The radio staff was transferred to SBC's headquarters in Hermitage.

-On June 28, 2018, SBC switched to digital television technology, bringing its bouquet to 10 TV channels and 4 radio stations, all free.
+On 28 June 2018, SBC switched to digital television technology, bringing its bouquet to 10 TV channels and 4 radio stations, all free.
+Coinciding with that, SBC unveiled a new logo, which represents a coco-de-mer.

 In October 2018, Radyo Sesel started broadcasting 24 hours a day.

 The first annual Paradise FM Music Awards was held in December 2019, recognizing artists who have reached the top of the charts in the weekly Paradise FM Chart Attack show.

 In July 2020, analog TV technology was officially and permanently shut down.

+In August 2021, Radyo Sesel launched on the two subscription television companies, Cable & Wireless and Intelvision, as means to combat deteriorating AM reception.

 In May 2022, SBC launched 'Leko', an audio on demand service available through Radyo Sesel and Paradise FM mobile applications.
+Radyo Sesel shut down its AM signal on 8 March 2024 at 3pm.